 Opened in 1991, the 3.7ha Shirotori Tei-en is a modern Japanese garden representing the countryside of the surrounding areas of Nagoya city.
 The mound in the south-west corner of the garden represents Mt.
-Ondake, located on the borders of Nagano and Gifu Prefectures and the second highest volcano in Japan at 3,067m.
+Ontake, located on the borders of Nagano and Gifu Prefectures and the second highest volcano in Japan at 3,067m.
 The stream running from the mound represents the Kiso River in Gifu.

 The garden contains a traditional teahouse, Seiu-tei, built in the Sukiya style by carpenters from Kyoto.
 Other features of this beautiful, strolling garden include a perfect, turf lawn, traditional wooden bridges and a number of waterfalls.

 There's a cafe for visitors to refresh themselves and contemplate a garden that seems a million miles from the hustle and bustle of downtown Nagoya.
 Can you spot the toad/frog in the image below?

 Admission: 300 yen; Yearly pass 1,200 yen

 Hours: 9am-4.30pm; closed Monday and the 3rd Wednesday of the month.

 Access: Shirotori Garden is a 10 minute walk from Jingu-Nishi Station on the Meijo Line

 Japan Job Search

 Rough Guide To Japan